More than One Feather

 It was such a simple yet profound message.

-Today’s issues and the solutions are complicated and ambiguous especially in small communities.
+Today’s issues and the solutions are complicated and ambiguous especially in small, isolated communities.
 As each community is unique in its challenges, resources and solutions, there isn’t a cookie cutter, one-size-fits-all solution.
 Nor is there a cookie cutter leader.
-The traditional, top down, corporate or business leadership won’t work.
-Instead we need a new kind of leadership that impacts the quality of life for each and every one of us - leadership reflective of the many feathers on an eagle’s wing.
+The traditional, top down, corporate or business leadership wasn’t always working.
+Instead they were supported to implement a different kind of leadership - leadership reflective of the many feathers on an eagle’s wing.

-To get there, we need to tap the wisdom, energy and resources that exist within our communities.
-We need to work together and be brave enough to acknowledge that the old ways and the old rules don’t work any more.
-We need to ask questions, reflect thoughtfully and be willing to try new approaches.
+They worked collaboratively and were brave enough to acknowledge that the old ways and old rules didn’t work any more.
+Like them, we all need to ask questions, reflect thoughtfully, and be willing to try new approaches.
 As part of that process we also need to be okay with moving forward without knowing all the answers ahead of time.

 It was a remarkable achievement.
-In a few short months, they had moved from despair to hope and a new found believe in the power and possibilities that lay within their community.
+In a few short months, they had moved from despair to hope and a new found beliefe in the power and possibilities that lay within themselves and their community.